nzmly/ledger-task/README.md

 Build a **Ledger / Wallet Service** in **NestJS** with two endpoints:

 - `POST /wallet/transaction` → record a new transaction.
+- `GET /wallet/transaction` → list all transactions

 ---